 People with "battery domestic violence" ("BDV") on their records may be able to get them sealed in Nevada.
 If the BDV charges were dismissed, the record seal process can start right away.
-Otherwise there's a waiting period of 7 years for misdemeanors, and 10 years for felonies.
+Otherwise, there is a waiting period of seven (7) years for misdemeanors, and ten (10) years for felonies.

 Sealing Nevada criminal records is a lengthy and confusing process.
-However it's very important for improving the person's job prospects and social standing.
-In this article our Las Vegas domestic violence lawyers explain who's eligible for BDV records seals, and how and when to go about it.
+However, it is very important for improving the person's job prospects and social standing.
+In this article, our Las Vegas domestic violence lawyers explain who is eligible for BDV records seals, and how and when to go about it.

 How does battery domestic violence get on a person's criminal record in Nevada?

 Getting arrested for battery constituting domestic violence in Nevada automatically goes on the arrestee's criminal record.
 Note that the BDV arrest remains on the arrestee's record even if he/she never gets charged or if the charges later get dismissed.

 If the arrestee is ultimately convicted of BDV in Nevada, a record of the conviction goes on his/her criminal record as well.
 The only way to get rid of arrest and conviction records is through the sealing process.